 — Luke 10:30-35 NLT

 Jesus wanted the expert in the Old Testament who had asked "Who is my neighbor?" to realize that the key to God's truth was not just knowing it, but also putting it into practice.
-We see several great religious "heroes" have their religion interfere with their practice of the will of God.
-So to shock and jar the truth into this Jewish religious expert, he makes the hero of the story a despised Samaritan who does just as God would want his children to do.
+Throughout the Bible, we see several great religious "heroes" who had their legalistic adherence to their religion interfere with their practice of the will of God.
+(Jonah is a great example of this kind of behavior in his attitude toward God's willingness to forgive repentant Ninevites, Israel's immoral and ruthless enemies.)
+So to shock and jar the truth into this Jewish religious expert, Jesus made the hero of the story a Samaritan who would have been despised by most Jews but who did just as God wants his children to do.
 He was the one who saw the need and acted.
 And that is what God wants of us: not a hollow religion of words, arguments, and nuances, but a faith that is vibrantly and compassionately lived in the real world.

 Related Scripture Readings

 - James 2:14-21

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.